aayushs879/Agriculture-Commodities-Prices-Seasons/README.md

 Price Comparison.ipynb - Notebook for solution of Objective 3
 Readme.md - this file
-Seasonality_type.csv - The file which contains the information of Seasonality type(additive or multiplicative) cleaned_monthly_data - The file with all the datapoints of apmc-crop clusters for which we had data of all 12 months filtered_monthly_data.csv - Monthly data with outliers filtered. filtered_cmo_mandi.csv - same as CMO_MSP_Mandi as we dont had any outliers here.
+Seasonality_type.csv - The file which contains the information of Seasonality type(additive or multiplicative) cleaned_monthly_data.csv - The file with all the datapoints of apmc-crop clusters for which we had data of all 12 months filtered_monthly_data.csv - Monthly data with outliers filtered. filtered_cmo_mandi.csv - same as CMO_MSP_Mandi as we dont had any outliers here.